miratronix/rapport/README.md

 # rapport
-rapport is a simple websocket wrapper that adds request/response functionality.
+A simple websocket wrapper that adds request/response functionality.

 ## Features
 * Callback and Promise support for requests.